 The answer is obvious.
-We do it whenever we step in mud or wet sand.
+We do the same thing whenever we step in mud or wet sand.
 The dinosaur steps in mud and leaves behind a footprint.
-However, in the dinosaur's case that footprint became a fossil... well actually each footprint often becomes two fossil footprints.
+However, in the dinosaur's case, that footprint became a fossil... well actually each footprint often becomes two fossil footprints.
 Both fossils come from the one footprint.
 That's what you see in the above photo.
 Both of those fossil dinosaur tracks came from the same footprint.
 Notice how they are mirror images.

 Here's what happens: the dinosaur steps in the mud and leaves a footprint.
 A new layer of sediment is deposited, filling in and covering the footprint.
 The sediment turns to stone.
 Then, when the rock is split open, the bottom half is the depressed footprint made directly by the dinosaur's foot.
 The top is a natural cast, a raised impression of the footprint.
 Both are considered original fossil footprints.

 The above sketch shows the two tracks, with the upper raised track lifted off and set to the side.
 There you have it.
 Two fossil dinosaur tracks from a single footprint.

 Sounds simple, but real-life is more complicated.
 For instance, in my example the rock split at the sediment layer the dinosaur's foot touched.
 This is called a true print.
 But the rock does not always split where we'd like it to split.
 First, there is no way to know where we'd like the rock to split.
 We cannot see inside the rock to know if, or where there is a dinosaur track.
 Secondarily, the rock will only split at a weak point, such as where there is mica or a biofilm.